(Get free painting tips and techniques sent straight to your inbox or on my social media.)

 - Travel light.
 The most important thing is to travel light so that you can more easily get to places and be comfortable.
 Remove everything you don’t really need from your pack and keep only the essentials.

 - Simplify your palette.
-Use a smaller number of colors.
+A really basic plein air painting technique when you are first starting out is to use a smaller number of colors.
 A limited palette or warm/cool primary palette is a good choice.
 See my palette color advisor tool.

 - Don’t carry paint tubes.
 The only paint tube I bring with me on painting trips is white.
 I pre-prepare my palette with generous amounts of paint before I leave my studio, loading up my palette with enough paint for the day.
 This has two benefits.
 It saves a tremendous amount of weight from carrying heavy pigments that you will never use.
 And secondly, it lets you concentrate more on your painting, rather than having to keep stopping to squeeze out tubes of paint.